Entanglion/entanglion-spoe/README.md

 When the game ends, the player whose fleet has the higher quantum power is the winner.
 In case players' fleets have the same quantum power, the game ends in a draw.

 Development Notes:
-CNOT rules clarification - related to Centarious Reminder text for SWAP when outside of Entanglion Potential Name changes to the Turn actions?
+*CNOT rules clarification - related to Centarious *Reminder text for SWAP when outside of Entanglion *Potential Name changes to the Turn actions?
-Should the bespoke probes for each player be modified in size?
-This way, they are less likely to be shuffled in with the other engine tiles.

 # Contributors
 Entanglion: Space Pirates was designed by Justin D Weisz, Maryam Ashoori, Kent Fung, Patrick Watson, Prabhat M Reddy, and Rachel Ostrand.
-Additional playtesting and publishing by Jack Schaefer and Chris Eisbach
+Additional playtesting, development, and publishing by Jack Schaefer and Chris Eisbach

 # License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.